Moustafa-Daebis/File-Backup-system/README.md

 ### Installing

-* Extract the file File-Backup-system.tar.gz to any location that suites you
+* Insall the content of this repo and extract the file File-Backup-system.tar.gz to any location that suites you

 ### Executing program
 * The folder contains 3 files : the backup.sh file ,MAKEFILE file and the README.md file.